axon4/picture-in-picture/README.md

 # Picture-in-Picture

-* Play videos on a superimposed video player so you can browse the internet whilst watching videos.
+* play videos on superImposed video-player so you can browse interNet whilst watching videos
-* Works with YouTube playlists.
+* works with YouTube-playLists

 ## Stack